Generosity: Making Tax-Efficient Gifts to Individuals

 Gift Tax

 A common mistake on gift tax returns is not listing all charitable gifts made in that year.
-This is required only if you are filing a gift tax return for another purpose (that is, disclosing large gifts to individuals) and does not result in any tax, but if you leave those gifts off, the IRS could argue the statute of limitations does not apply because the disclosure of gifts was not complete.
+This is required only if you are filing a gift tax return for another purpose (such as disclosing large gifts to individuals) and does not result in any tax, but if you leave those gifts off, the IRS could argue the statute of limitations does not apply because the disclosure of gifts was not complete.

-Generation-Skipping Tax
+Generation-Skipping Tax (GST)

-If you make the gift to your grandchild, then the generation-skipping tax may apply.
-This is in addition to the gift tax.
-As with the gift tax, everyone (currently) receives a $11.7 million exemption from this tax as well as a $15,000 per-year per-person exemption.
+If you make a gift to your grandchild, a special tax known as the generation-skipping tax (GST) may apply.
+The GST is applied in addition to the gift tax.
+As with the gift tax, everyone (currently) receives a $13.61 million exemption from this tax as well as an $18,000 per year per person exemption.
 When filing a gift tax return, it is important to consider the generation-skipping tax implications, as the exemptions and rules vary slightly from the gift tax rules.

 The generation-skipping tax applies to gifts to anyone more than 37.5 years younger than the donor.